jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 S = rwwfn.read_int1e_from_gau_log(logname='00-h2o_cc-pVDZ_1.5.log',itype=1,nbf=24)
 ```

-Attribute `itype`:
-The type of one-electron integral matrices.
+Argument `itype`: The type of one-electron integral matrices.
 Allowed values are 1,2,3,4 for Overlap, Kinetic Energy, Potential Energy, and Core Hamiltonian, respectively.

 ### 4.6.1.7 read_mo_from_fch
 Read MOs from a Gaussian .fch(k) file.
 For example